noahpierau/articles/decred-messaging-proposal.md

 The details above are on the website, but the narrative does not have a clear through line.

-Let's outline two other potential solutions (aka what Decred is for).

-    Insight - ?

-    Problem - ?

-    Solution - Introducing Decred, a fairer financial system

-    How it works -

-    Details...

-And also...

-    Insight - ?

-    Problem - ?

-    Solution - Introducing Decred, financial & organisational infrastructue for DAOs.

-    How it works -

-    Details...

-In many ways apathy is a symptom of poor narrative structure just as attention is the flip.

-Technology can be world leading, but if the story doesn't connect that doesn't matter.
-The reverse is also true - great storytelling will take you a long way, but if the aren't strong foundations to back up your claims, then trust will be shortlived.
+Technology can be world leading, but if the story doesn't connect, the tech alone won't matter.
+The reverse is also true - great storytelling will take you a long way, but if there aren't strong foundations to back up your claims, then trust will be shortlived..

-How would you use this narrative framework to bring alive Decred's various solutions?

-You can find some previous inspiration in the comments of Forward Thinking Friday [here](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).

-Using the original example as a base, take the insights, ideas and concepts you have refined in Step 2 and apply them to the copy.

-Some  advice:
+### Things to consider

-- The order of things really matters - prioritise messaging.
+- The order of text really matters - prioritise.
-- Aim for reduction and simplicity at every stage - this will create impact, rather than uncertainty.
+- Aim for reduction and simplicity at every stage - this will create impact.
-- Try not to be all things to all people - its a fast-track to appealing to no-one.
 - Consider the messaging is aimed at reaching and influencing - test it out on people / maybe discuss ideas on reddit.

-### Step 3.
+### Key questions

 - What is the core insight at the heart of your messaging proposal?
 - Which audience/s is your proposal aimed at and why?

-### Step 4.

-Using the original example as a base, take the insights, ideas and concepts you have refined in **Step 2** and refined in **Step 3** and apply them to the copy (this helps everyone to see the thinking you have gone through).

 ## Summarise your changes here